How much pain will I feel after my amputation?

 When will I receive my prosthesis?

-Most of our patients are ready for a prosthesis prescription about 6-8 weeks after their amputation.
+Most of our patients are ready for a prosthesis prescription about six-eight weeks after their amputation.
 It may be a bit longer if you have other medical conditions.
 Your Amputee Team will provide a personalized timeline for you if you are a candidate for prosthesis.

 When you’re ready, we have board-certified prosthetists on-site at Mary Free Bed Orthotics & Prosthetics + Bionics to create your custom prosthetic device.
-The fitting process usually takes between 2-6 weeks, depending on your individual needs.
+The fitting process usually takes between two-six weeks, depending on your individual needs.
 The shape of your limb changes as the post-surgical swelling disappears, so it frequently takes more than one attempt before you have the final fit.

 Therapy plays a critical role preparing you to safely and comfortably use your prosthetic device and be independent.
 You’ll work on strength training, range of motion, desensitization of your residual limb and developing good soft tissue mobility.
 Therapy also includes practicing activities of daily living and learning home exercises.